jvalue/jayvee/apps/docs/docs/user/core-concepts.md

 # Core Concepts

-The core concepts of Jayvee are `Pipelines`, `Blocks`, and `ValueTypes`.
+The core concepts of Jayvee are _pipelines_, _blocks_, and _value types_.

 ## Pipelines

-A `Pipeline` is a sequence of different computing steps, the `Blocks`.
+A _pipeline_ is a sequence of different computing steps, the _blocks_.
-The default output of a block becomes the default input of the next block, building a chain of computing steps.
+The default output of a _block_ becomes the default input of the next _block_, building a chain of computing steps.
-In the scope of a `Pipeline`, you can connect these blocks via the `pipe` syntax:
+In the scope of a _pipeline_, you can connect these _blocks_ via the _pipe_ syntax:

 ```jayvee
 pipeline CarsPipeline {